About Mystic Wander’s Giclée, Acrylic, & Chromaluxe Metal Print Material & Quality

 Archival Quality Ink

 Archival pigment-based ink is a type of ink used to color paper and other surfaces.
 Pigments are tiny particles of solid matter suspended in a liquid or gas medium, such as water or air.
 This type of ink has been around for centuries and was originally made from natural pigments like those found in plants, animals, and minerals.
 Unlike dye-based inks, pigment inks are water-resistant and more fade-resistant.
-Mystic Wander uses only archival pigment ink with an expanded color gamut on ALL paper, canvas, and card prints.
+Mystic Wander uses only archival pigment ink with an expanded color gamut (10 or more different color inkjet cartridges) on ALL giclée prints.

 Archival Quality Paper

 Cotton rag, also known as rag paper or simply "rag," is made using cotton linters or cotton from cloth (rags) as the primary material.
 Cotton paper is superior in both strength and durability to regular wood pulp-based paper and also absorbs ink or toner better.
 Images printed on cotton fiber paper will last longer and hold up better under repeated handling and various environmental conditions than images printed on regular wood pulp paper.
 Generally, given reasonable care, you can expect one year of usable life for every 1% of cotton contained in the sheet.
-Mystic Wander uses 100% cotton rag for paper prints and prints them in-house.
+Mystic Wander uses 100% cotton rag for paper prints (weight of 315 gsm at 16.5 mil thick) and prints them in-house.
 (Note: Cards are printed on 100% archival grade alpha-cellulose paper.)